trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 * - `iceberg.hive-catalog-name`
   - Catalog to redirect to when a Hive table is referenced.
   -
-* - `iceberg.materialized-views.storage-schema`
-  - Schema for creating materialized views storage tables.
-When this property is not configured, storage tables are created in the same schema as the materialized view definition.
-When the `storage_schema` materialized view property is specified, it takes precedence over this catalog property.
-  - Empty
-* - `iceberg.materialized-views.hide-storage-table`
-  - Hide the information about the storage table backing the materialized view in the metastore.
-  - `true`
 * - `iceberg.register-table-procedure.enabled`
   - Enable to allow user to call `register_table` procedure.
   - `false`